 The Uniformed and Overseas Citizens Absentee Voting Act (UOCAVA) provides that the exercise of the right to vote in federal elections under the Act, for purposes of any federal, state or municipal, residence or domicile of the person exercising such right.
 The vote in federal elections can not be used as the sole basis for determining residence for state or local tax purposes.
 If you chose a state as a residence and has other ties to it besides voting, you may be subject to state or local tributation depending on the specific law of that state.
 Consult your attorney or accountant for specific questions.

-Voters abroad may be eligible to use the Federal Banknote Absentee fillable (FWAB) for federal positions (president / vice president, senator and representative).
+Voters abroad may be eligible to use the Federal Write-in Absentee ballot (FWAB) for federal positions (president / vice president, senator and representative).
 FWAB can be used only in the general election as an alternative for voters who were hoping to use the normal absentee ballot in your state or territory but did not receive it on time to vote and return it.
 The FWAB must be received by the local voting officer before the deadline for receipt of regular absentee ballots under state law.

 The FWAB should be used to assist those voters who would not vote without having done anything for it, and is not meant to be used as a substitute for regular state ballot.
 It is valid only when the state ballot was requested.
 The FWAB is available at the Embassy and Consulates.